amirtwilc/CodeBreaker---Go/Readme.md

     To change the number of players:
    - Update `MAX_PLAYERS`
    - Add or remove client services so their count matches `MAX_PLAYERS`
-3. Run the docker compose by: <br/>
+3. Run the docker compose by: <br>
-   docker compose up
+   `docker compose up`
 4. Each client runs in interactive mode.
-To play, attach a terminal to each client container: <br/>
+To play, attach a terminal to each client container: <br>
-   docker compose attach client1 <br/>
+   `docker compose attach client1` <br>
-   docker compose attach client2
+   `docker compose attach client2` <br>
-   **note**: to see the logs before attaching the terminal: <br/>
+   **note**: to see the logs before attaching the terminal: <br>
-   docker compose logs client1
+   `docker compose logs client1`

 ### With Kubernetes

 * prerequisites: Kubernetes.
-I used Docker Desktop https://docs.docker.com/desktop/ <br/>
+I used Docker Desktop https://docs.docker.com/desktop/ <br>
 In Settings, go to Kubernetes and "Enable Kubernetes"

-1. Update settings in `server-configmap.yaml` if desired. <br/>
+1. Update settings in `server-configmap.yaml` if desired. <br>
-   Make sure `MAX_PLAYERS` value is equal to `replicas` value under `client-deployment.yaml`. <br/>
+   Make sure `MAX_PLAYERS` value is equal to `replicas` value under `client-deployment.yaml`. <br>
    This will make sure enough client pods are created for each player
-2. Deploy the Kubernetes resources: <br/>
+2. Deploy the Kubernetes resources: <br>
+   `kubectl apply -f k8s/namespace.yaml` <br>
+   `kubectl apply -f k8s/server-configmap.yaml` <br>
+   `kubectl apply -f k8s/server-deployment.yaml` <br>
+   `kubectl apply -f k8s/server-service.yaml` <br>
+   `kubectl apply -f k8s/client-deployment.yaml` <br>
+**note**: Can also run <br>
-kubectl apply -f k8s/
+   `kubectl apply -f k8s/` <br>
+   But if there is an error due to order, then should run again until no error received
 3. Port-forward the server service.
-This exposes the server locally so clients can connect via localhost:8080. <br/>
+This exposes the server locally so clients can connect via localhost:8080. <br>
-   kubectl -n codebreaker port-forward svc/codebreaker-server 8080:8080
+   `kubectl -n codebreaker port-forward svc/codebreaker-server 8080:8080`
-4. Each client runs in its own pod with an interactive TTY. <br/>
+4. Each client runs in its own pod with an interactive TTY. <br>
-   Client pods are implemented using a StatefulSet to ensure predictable pod names. <br/>
+   Client pods are implemented using a StatefulSet to ensure predictable pod names. <br>
-   Attach a terminal to each client pod to play. <br/>
+   Attach a terminal to each client pod to play. <br>
-   kubectl attach -it codebreaker-client-0 -n codebreaker <br/>
+   `kubectl attach -it codebreaker-client-0 -n codebreaker` <br>
-   kubectl attach -it codebreaker-client-1 -n codebreaker <br/>
+   `kubectl attach -it codebreaker-client-1 -n codebreaker` <br>
-   kubectl attach -it codebreaker-client-2 -n codebreaker <br/>
+   `kubectl attach -it codebreaker-client-2 -n codebreaker` <br>
-**note**: to see the logs before attaching the terminal: <br/>
+**note**: to see the logs before attaching the terminal: <br>
-   kubectl logs codebreaker-client-0 -n codebreaker
+   `kubectl logs codebreaker-client-0 -n codebreaker`